goacs2python/GOACS2-Module-5-Dictionaries-Problem-Set/README.md

-# Module 7 Individual Problem Set
+# Module 5 Dictionaries Problem Set

-Please complete 3 of the first 4 problems from the Module 7 Problem Set.
-The final problem will be completed with the help of a partner.
+Please complete 2 of problems from the Module 7 Problem Set.

 ---